Sheikh Ashraf Ali: Dhaka football team

 On 13 February 1972, Ashraf took part in the first football match in the newly independent Bangladesh, representing the Bangladesh XI against President XI at the Dhaka Stadium.
 The Bangladesh XI was made of former members of the Shadhin Bangla football team, nonetheless, the experienced team ended up losing 2–0.
 In 1972, Ashraf represented Dhaka XI (unofficial Bangladesh national football team) at the Bordoloi Trophy in Guwahati, India.
 His team finished runner-up, losing 1–5 to East Bengal Club in the final.
 On 11 November 1973, he played an exhibition match representing Dhaka Metropolis XI during their 0–3 defeat to the travelling Soviet club, Dinamo Minsk.
 He was also captain of the Dhaka District team to win the first edition of the Sher-e-Bangla Cup held after independence.
 Prior to this, he had represented the Dhaka Division team at the 1968 National Football Championship held in Jessore.

 Bangladesh football team

-On 27 July 1973, Ashraf featured in a 2–2 draw against Thailand at the 1973 Merdeka Tournament in Malaysoa, in what was the inaugural international match played by the Bangladesh national football team.
+On 27 July 1973, Ashraf featured in a 2–2 draw against Thailand at the 1973 Merdeka Tournament in Malaysia, in what was the inaugural international match played by the Bangladesh national football team.
 Throughout the tournament he was mainly deployed as a right-back, in a defence which included Zakaria Pintoo, Nazir Ahmed and Abdul Hakim.
 Ashraf was one of the two players selected from Abahani Krira Chakra by coach Sheikh Shaheb Ali to be selected in the team, the other being star-striker, Kazi Salahuddin.
 He was also part of the team which recorded the country's first international victory against Singapore in an exhibition match played on their trip back from Malaysia, on 13 August 1973.
 He made his final international appearances for Bangladesh at the 1975 edition of the Merdeka Tournament.